Life of Joseph Smith from 1839 to 1844

-Life in Nauvoo, Illinois, 1839 to 1842
+Overview

 In April 1839, Smith rejoined his followers who, having fled east from Missouri, had spread out along the banks of the Mississippi, near Quincy, Illinois.
 There, for both humanitarian and political reasons, the refugees had been welcomed.
 Purchasing waterlogged wilderness land on credit from two Connecticut speculators (who drove a hard bargain during this period of economic recession), Smith established a new gathering place for the Saints along the Mississippi in Hancock County.
 He renamed the area "Nauvoo", which means "beautiful" in Hebrew.
 The soggy low land and river eddies were exceptional breeding grounds for mosquitoes, and the Saints suffered plagues of malaria in the summers of 1839, 1840, and 1841.
 (In 1841 malaria killed Joseph's brother Don Carlos and his namesake, Joseph's son Don Carlos, within a few days of one another.)

 Late in 1839, Smith went to Washington to seek redress from the federal government for the Saints' losses in Missouri.
 He met briefly with President Martin Van Buren, but neither man seems to have thought much of the other, and the trip produced no reparations.
 Whatever sympathy Van Buren or Congress might have had for Mormon victims was canceled out by the importance of Missouri in the upcoming presidential election.
 Nevertheless, Smith shrewdly made Missouri a "byword for oppression" and "saw to it that the sufferings of his people received national publicity."

-In a bold stroke, Smith sent off the Twelve Apostles to Great Britain to serve as missionaries for the new faith.
+Smith sent off the Twelve Apostles to Great Britain to serve as missionaries for the new faith.
 All left families in desperate circumstances struggling to establish themselves in Iowa or Illinois.
-While Smith had been imprisoned, Brigham Young, the senior member of the Quorum of the Twelve Apostles, had with indefatigable skill, brought the believers out of Missouri, and the Saints "had obeyed him implicitly."
+While Smith had been imprisoned, Brigham Young, the senior member of the Quorum of the Twelve Apostles had brought the believers out of Missouri, and the Saints "had obeyed him implicitly."
 But with Young and the others in Europe, Smith recovered his earlier prestige and authority.
-Meanwhile, the missionaries found many willing converts in Great Britain, often factory workers, poor even by the standards of American saints.
+Meanwhile, the missionaries found many willing converts in Great Britain, often poor factory workers.
 These first trickled, then flooded, into Nauvoo, raising Smith's spirits.

 In February 1841, Nauvoo received a charter from the state of Illinois, which granted the Latter Day Saints a considerable degree of autonomy.
-Smith threw himself enthusiastically into the work of building a new city.
+Smith threw himself into the work of building a new city.
 The charter authorized independent municipal courts, the establishment of a university, and the creation of a militia unit known as the "Nauvoo Legion."
 Smith dreamed of industrial projects, and even received a revelation commanding the building of a hotel, "that strangers may come from afar to lodge therein."

 Work on a temple in Nauvoo began in the autumn of 1840.
 The cornerstones were laid during a conference on April 6, 1841.
-Construction took five years and it was dedicated on May 1, 1846; about four months after Nauvoo was abandoned by the majority of the citizens.
+Construction took five years and it was dedicated on May 1, 1846, about four months after Nauvoo was abandoned by the majority of the citizens.